-Next, you can decide what data to import and where it will go on your Slack team.
+Next, you can decide what data to import and where it will go on your Slack workspace.
 Users and channels are automatically mapped for you, but in cases where we didn't get it right, you can tell us what to do.

 Users with no email address will be imported as bot users.
 You can leave as is, or change.